 When Experience Grand Rapids first profiled the local fatbiking community back in 2018, it was clear the snow sport was exploding in popularity and participation.
 We can now report that area enthusiasm for this rad style of riding has only grown higher in the ensuing years.

-Brian Dokter is president of the West Michigan Mountain Biking Alliance (WMMBA), an organization of 500+ members that builds area trails and promotes safe riding.
-He says more locals were motivated to give the sport a try in the last few years, which have been “phenomenal for the whole biking industry.”
-Fatbiking – which is an even better workout than road or mountain biking – has welcomed an influx of new aficionados.
+The West Michigan Mountain Biking Alliance (WMMBA), an organization of 500+ members that builds area trails and promotes safe riding, reports that the last few years have been “phenomenal for the whole biking industry.”
+Fatbiking – which is an even better workout than road or mountain biking – has welcomed an influx of new aficionados in Grand Rapids/Kent County.

-Local fatbikers have a “good density” of trails to choose from, says Dokter.
+Local fatbikers have a “good density” of trails to choose from.
 In fact, the West Michigan area is gaining something of a regional reputation as a fatbiking destination.
-“We get calls from Indiana, the Detroit area and up north asking ‘where can I ride and where can I grab a beer afterwards?’”

 Our groomed trails are part of the appeal (and 45+ craft breweries don’t hurt, either).
 Grooming mostly occurs when snowfall is too high and/or fresh to provide a firm base.
 Simply put, grooming makes riding easier.